hwxi/CS320-2023-Spring/README.md

 # CS320-2023-Spring
-For teaching BU CAS CS525: Compiler Design and Implementation.
+For teaching BU CAS CS320: Concepts of Programming Languages

 ## Mirroring this repository